DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 - First Name: String
 - Last Name: String

 Of the above, only email and password are mandatory.
 The others are optional because for third party OAuth, our system does not store the first name, last name, and password, which are stored in the third party's system.
-Why we still keep an email address? this is because there are 2 kinds of authorization with third party Oauth.
-One is that the system is open to any person who is a memberof the third party.Another one is that third party Oauth is only to do the authentication, only the person registered in our own system can access it.
+Why we still keep an email address? this is because there are 2 kinds of authorization with third party OAuth.
+One is that the system is open to any person who is a member of the third party.Another one is that third party OAuth is only to do the authentication, only the person registered in our own system can access it.
 That is the system is not open to everybody of the third party member but the selected member.
 We are doing the later one.
-So email addressis mandatory to make sure the person has access to the system.
+So email addresses mandatory to make sure the person has access to the system.

 It is important that before storing passwords into the database that they are encrypted.
 We will be using BCrypt&#39;s one-way hash as our encryptor.
 Because this method is one-way, if a user forgets their password, they will have to reset it rather than retrieve it.

-Salt is optional but mandatory for OAuth which is used to store the returned token from the third party
+Salt is optional but mandatory for OAuth which is used to store the returned token from the third party.

-### Dependency Injection (DJ)
+### Dependency Injection (DI)

 We will be using dependency injection to dynamically inject a channel to use when the user wants to authenticate themselves.
 In Java, this requires four main parts:

 #### Interface

 Interface in DJ define the service.
-We will called it IAuthenticate.
+We will call it IAuthenticate.

 There is a challenge here is that some authentication such as local database or LDAP authentication has the username and password passed as parameter, but some authentication such as third party O'Auth has no such parameters passed.
 We are going to overcome the challenge by designing the API which takes a parameter as an object called UserCredential, which has username and password as fields.
 For the channels which does not need username and password, the UserCredential object will be null.